eduvf/lluna/pages/lang.md

 title: lang
 permalink: /lang
 layout: page

+long-title: the lluna programming language
 ---

 > **This page is WIP**
 >
 > You might find problems with the syntax highlighting and some missing information!

-# the lluna programming language

 **_lluna lang_** (or simply _lluna_) is a minimalistic programming language that aims to be _easy to implement_ and _easy to use_.
 It's inspired by [Lua](<https://en.wikipedia.org/wiki/Lua_(programming_language)>) in its simplicity and [Lisp](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>) in its syntax, but still has some unique features that differentiates it from the two.